Let’s talk about blogging for dummies. Have you been thinking about starting a blog… but wondering if you’ve missed your chance?

 To change your theme, you need to log in to your WordPress admin area.
 You may have already logged in from an email or from your Bluehost panel.
 If you haven’t, you can add /wp-admin to the end of your URL (like this: www.yoursitename.com/wp-admin) to log in.

 Next, go to Appearance → Themes.
-You can see a list of preinstalled themes here, including your currently active theme, which will always display on the top right.
+You can see a list of preinstalled themes here, including your currently active theme, which will always display on the top left.

 If you prefer one of the other themes, simply run your mouse cursor over it and click the ‘Activate’ button, as shown below for the ‘Argent’ theme.